 Becoming a Habitat Homeowner

 The Raritan Valley Habitat program is designed for low-income families who are committed to building a better place to raise their families.
-Becoming a Habitat homeowner is not a solution for families facing a housing crisis that involves finding a new place to live right away.
+Becoming a Habitat homeowner is not a solution for families facing a housing crisis that involves finding a new place to live immediately.
 Anyone in this situation is urged to contact their local municipality or dial 2-1-1 for a referral.

 A potential Raritan Valley Habitat homeowner is: